sassoftware/saspy/saspy/doc/source/install.rst

-The IOM access method now had support for getting the required user/password from an authinfo file in the users home directory instead of prompting for it.
+The IOM access method now has support for getting the required user/password from an authinfo file in the users home directory instead of prompting for it.
 On linux, the file is named .authinfo and on windows, it's _authinfo.
 The format of the line in the authinfo file is as follows.
 The first value is the authkey value you specify for `authkey`.
 Next is the 'user' key followed by the value (the user id) and then 'password' key followed by its value (the users password).
 Note that there are permission rules for this file.
 On linux the file must